becky97/my-second-repo/README.md

 - Asset pipeline that's easily configurable and ready for drop-in files.
   - Configured [SASS](http://sass-lang.com) compiler and minification for frontend assets using [gulp](http://gulpjs.com).
 - [Handlebars](http://handlebarsjs.com) templating system (if you seriously want to use Jade, leave now).
+- Frontend error handlers for development and production.
 - A few frontend helpers and utilities to keep your HTML looking beautiful.
 - Git integrations that make you smile.